stripe-archive/chalk-log/README.md

 The log methods accept a message and/or an exception and/or an info hash (if multiple are passed, they must be provided in that order).
-The log methods will never throw an exception, but will instead print an log message indicating they had a fault.
+The log methods will never throw an exception, but will instead print a log message indicating they had a fault.

 ## Overview